-(2) Options were awarded under the Company's 2005 Long-Term Incentive Plan and vest ratably on the first, second and third year anniversary of the grant date.
+(3) Option Awards were awarded under the Company's 2005 Long-Term Incentive Plan.
+These awards vest ratably on the first through third year anniversary of the grant date.

-(3) Represents the grant date fair value of the award determined in accordance with FAS 123R.
-Grant date fair value of options is based on the Black-Scholes option pricing model for use in valuing executive stock options.
+(4) Represents the proportionate amount of the total fair value of option awards and restricted stock grants recognized by the Company as an expense in 2007 for financial accounting purposes in accordance with FAS 123 R. Grant date fair value of options is based on the Black-Scholes option pricing model for use in valuing executive stock options.
 The actual value, if any, that a named executive officer may realize upon exercise of options will depend on the excess of the stock price over the base value on the date of exercise, so there is no assurance that the value realized by a named executive officer will be at or near the value estimated by the Black-Scholes model.
-The assumptions used in determining the grant date fair values of these awards are set forth in the notes to the Company's consolidated financial statements, which are included in our Annual Report on Form 10-K for the year ended December 31, 2006 filed with the SEC.
+The assumptions used in determining the grant date fair values of these awards are set forth in the notes to the Company's consolidated financial statements, which are included in our Annual Report on Form 10-K for the year ended December 31, 2007 filed with the SEC.

-Oustanding Equity Awards at Fiscal Year End December 31, 2006
+Oustanding Equity Awards at Year Ended December 31, 2007